 So I googled Van Gogh the other day, like you do.
 Well, like I do.
 I was at “van g,” four letters and a space, when google helpfully autofilled my options: van gogh museum, van gogh paintings, van gogh ear.
 Ugh.
-That ear.
 That damn ear.
-We’re obsessed with that little chunk of lobe, that fetishizing, finishing touch on Van Gogh Halloween costumes, but why?
+That fetishized little chunk of lobe, that finishing touch on Van Gogh Halloween costumes, why are we so obsessed with it?
 Why is it as iconic as his paintings?
 Why is there an actual 3-D-printed replica on display in Germany?
-I mean, I guess I get it: it’s a symbol of his crazy, of every artist’s crazy, of that kooky artistic temperament that separates tragic genius from you and me.
+I mean, I guess I get it: it’s a symbol of his crazy, of every artist’s crazy, of that kooky artistic temperament that separates a tragic genius from you and me.
 We’re shocked and repulsed and even kind of charmed by it.
 But that ear is also, I’m sorry to say, a symbol of everything that rankles art historians about the public consumption of art history.
-Because it’s a shortcut to generalization, to being satisfied with an icon, instead of getting uncomfortable and exploring the complexities of a painter and his work.
-And it leaves him with little more than the reputation of the tragic and insane starving artist poster boy who only sold a single painting in his lifetime.
+Because it’s a shortcut to generalization, to being satisfied with an icon, instead of getting uncomfortably close to the complexities of a painter and his work.
+And it leaves Van Gogh with little more than the reputation of the tragic and insane starving artist poster boy who only sold a single painting in his lifetime.

 That’s the thing about Van Gogh.
 Even his portraits of other people are self-portraits.
 And just like that, Post-Impressionism once again rears its subjective head.
-A quick refresher: Post-Impressionism was that idiosyncratic time between the end of the Impressionist exhibitions in 1886 and Cezanne’s death in 1906.
+A quick refresher: Post-Impressionism was that idiosyncratic time between the end of the Impressionist exhibitions in 1886 and Paul Cezanne’s death in 1906.
 The name came later, thanks to critics cataloguing the past – no one at the time would have called himself a Post-Impressionist.
-Rather, this period saw many artists that we’ve heard of – Van Gogh, Cezanne, Gauguin, Seurat, Toulouse-Lautrec – experimenting with the Impressionist palette in the pursuit of something loftier than light.
+This period saw many artists that we’ve heard of – Van Gogh, Cezanne, Gauguin, Seurat, Toulouse-Lautrec – experimenting with the Impressionist palette in the pursuit of something loftier than light.
 Impressionism let them paint modern life in vibrant colors and quick, visible brushstrokes, but now what were they going to say about it?
-Though in many different styles, they almost all chose to say something about subjectivity, about how the eye perceives its own reality because we’re all coming at the world from our unique viewpoints.
-I know, this is an old song by now.
-But Van Gogh was particularly interested in color, and how, like the German Expressionists would very soon explore, it can affect your emotional sensibility.
+Though in many different styles, they almost all chose to say something about subjectivity, about how the eye perceives its own reality because we’re all coming at the world from our own unique viewpoints.
+I know, if you’re a regular listener, this is an old song by now.
+But Van Gogh was particularly interested in color, and how, like the German Expressionists would very soon explore, it can affect your emotional sensibility, your mood.
 Van Gogh was a kind of proto-Expressionist, experimenting with high-keyed colors and thick, juicy, impulsive brushstrokes that capture reality itself as it bends to your perceptions.

 But it’s important not to lose sight of the fact that he’s always in the driver’s seat.
 It’s so easy to get swept away with his interpretation of the world, and the effect that it has on us, that we forget that it is his interpretation.
 It’s not for nothing that he was so admiring of Gauguin, who made a career out of painting the version of Tahiti that he wanted to live in, not the one he actually inhabited.
 It was Gauguin who inspired Van Gogh to paint a portrait not just from life, but from memory, as he often did.
 Gauguin was all about painting through intuition, painting as you feel, even if it distorts reality, and Van Gogh took this permission and ran with it.
 Still though, it’s one thing to compromise fidelity if you’re painting an interior scene, or a landscape, or a bedroom.
 It’s another to paint an actual person’s portrait, and even identify him in the title, when, really, it’s a painting about you.

-Because that’s the thing about yellow and blue side-by-side.
+Because that’s what happens when you put yellow and blue side-by-side.
 Optically, it’s universally easy to look at.
 And the fact that we all feel this way, manipulated by color, sometimes aggressively, and sometimes gently, is another important component of what Van Gogh wanted the modern portrait to be.
-Because anything that speaks to the masses like this isn’t just artistic, it’s political.
-A portrait of a person could be a portrait of society; a postman could be both his dear friend and a noble hero of the working class.
-A mother and baby could be rendered in their cozy privacy and representative of the abstract maternal affection we all hunger for.
-And this is the modern portrait to Van Gogh: a canvas upon which to process his own experiences, prioritizing intensity of feeling over the fidelity to the subject, and then using this creative, colorful license, to speak to something bigger.
+Because anything that speaks to the masses like this isn’t just artistic, it’s political, too.
+A portrait of a person could be a portrait of society, he thought; a postman could be both his dear friend and a noble hero of the working class.
+A mother and baby could be rendered in their cozy privacy and representative of the abstract maternal affection that we all hunger for.
+And this is the modern portrait to Van Gogh: a canvas upon which to process his own experiences, prioritizing the intensity of feeling over the fidelity to the subject, and then using this creative, colorful license, to speak to something bigger.
 Something universal.